ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Day 12: Melbourne

-After some free time this morning, head to the airport to fly to Melbourne.
-On arrival, check into your hotel before having the rest of the day free.
+After some free time this morning, transfer to the airport for a flight to Melbourne.
+On arrival, you can start exploring independently.

 Day 13: Melbourne